Skip to main content

 - You need to ensure you have the list of assets of deceased and the value of all the assets if you want to file the "Schedule of Assets" form on the same day.
 (Recommended to do so, otherwise you will need to raise a separate affidavit for it later.)
 Property value can be estimated (no need valuer) from the recent market transactions.

-- You will need details of all the beneficiaries.
+- You will need details of ALL the beneficiaries (even the ones who have passed on).

-- You need to ensure all the documents required, eg. death certs, are Certified True Copies, unless they are the newer versions that come with QR code.
+- You need to ensure all the documents required, eg. death certs, are Certified True Copies, unless they are the newer versions that come with QR codes.

 I paid $40 to apply for the Digital Death Extract of my father via the ICA website, instead of going to the lawyer to get it certified (not sure if that's the cheaper way but it saved me some foot work).

-If everything is in order and accepted by the Court, you will be notified by SMS to collect the documents which bear the case number at LawNet & CrimsonLogic Service Bureau.
-No appointment is needed for document collection.
+If everything is in order and accepted by the Court, one will be notified by SMS to collect the documents which bear the case number at the LawNet & CrimsonLogic Service Bureau.
+No appointment is needed for documents collection.

-This step posed a bit of a challenge.
-If you file them yourself, you will need to obtain the hard copy templates from LawNet & CrimsonLogic Service Bureau and transcribe them to Words format.
-The softcopies that I got from the website looked quite different, so I used the hard copies provided by Service Bureau, which should be the most updated version.
-(If you want the Words templates, buy me a kopi on Ko-Fi and I can email them to you.)
+This step a little bit more troublesome.
+If you file these documents by yourself, you would need to obtain the hard copy templates from the Service Bureau and transcribe them to Words format.
+The softcopies that I managed to find from the website looked quite different so I used the hard copies (most updated version) provided by the Service Bureau.

-After I have printed out the two sets of documents and inserted all the "Exhibits" in the Supporting Affidavit, I brought them to a registered Commissioner to confirm on oath (in layman terms - get them chopped and signed to prove I swear truth of the contents).
-Usually the law firms that have in-house Commissioner for Oath will indicate behind their company names on the storey directory board.
-If you want to find out from online, you can go to this website https://legalisation.sal.sg/Directory.
+After I have printed out the two sets of documents and inserted all the "Exhibits" in the Supporting Affidavit, I brought them to a registered Commissioner to sign oath (in layman terms - get them chopped and signed to indicate I swear truth of the contents).
+Usually the law firms that have in-house Commissioner for Oath will state it beside their company names on the Level directory board.
+To find online, you can go to this website https://legalisation.sal.sg/Directory.

 The rates are standardized, $25 for each document type and $5 per exhibit.
-So the total I paid to the Commissioner for Oath was $65.
+The total I paid to the Commissioner for Oath was $65.

 Once that's done, I booked an appointment to the Service Bureau to request for filing with the case number.
 It usually takes about a week to get the notification if the docs are accepted and another week to know the outcome.

-On grant of the Letters of Administration, you will be notified to collect them at the Service Bureau if hard copies are requested.
+On grant of the Letters of Administration, I will be notified to collect the documents at the Service Bureau (if hard copies are requested).
+A soft copy can also be printed out and used as the original.

 The whole process would take about one to two months if submissions are smooth and the case is straightforward.
 Should your case be more complex (eg. involving minor beneficiaries), then it might be better for you to seek a probate lawyer.
-It might be possible to do it yourself too, just that it takes a lot of effort for paperwork and footwork to the Service Bureau.
+It's possible to do it yourself too, just that it takes much more effort for paperwork and footwork.

 Thanks for reading!